 What causes oily skin?

 There are plenty of factors that can influence the oiliness of a person’s skin.
 The first has to do with your genetics.
-It’s not uncommon for someone with oily skin to have a parent or a sibling who also experiences it, explains Marisa Garshick, M.D., dermatologist at Medical Dermatology & Cosmetic Surgery (MDCS) in New York.
+It’s not uncommon for someone with oily skin to have a parent or a sibling who also experiences it, explains Marisa Garshick, M.D., a dermatologist at Medical Dermatology & Cosmetic Surgery (MDCS) in New York.

 10 Oily Skin Face Masks

 A grease-cutting face mask can do the trick.
-Here are 10 ways to combine natural astringents with oil-absorbing ingredients to tone your skin, soak up oil and draw out impurities.
+Here are 10 ways to combine natural astringents with oil-absorbing ingredients to tone your skin, soak up oil, and draw out impurities.

 1. Activated Charcoal Mask for Oily Skin

-Charcoal acts like a magnet for bacteria, debris, oil, dirt, and dead skin cells, cleansing the skin and reducing oil by drawing these things from deep within pores, explains Dr. Camp.
+Charcoal acts like a magnet for bacteria, debris, oil, dirt, and dead skin cells, cleansing the skin and reducing oil by drawing these things out from deep within pores, explains Dr. Camp.
 “These impurities are then flushed away along with the charcoal when the face mask is rinsed off,” he says.